 CEO Seth Neal

 Phone NumberCEO (619) 594-5200

-In addition, many players can’t find cleats that both look and feel good.
-As a result, some players will choose an ill-fitting cleat because they like the look of it, and because it’s not available in different shapes (for example, they don’t come in wide sizes).
+In addition, many players can’t find a good combination of look and feel.
+Some players will choose an ill-fitting cleat because they like the look of it, and because it’s not available in different shapes (for example, they don’t come in wide sizes).